warwickclimbing/warwickclimbing.github.io/_pages/contact.md

 ---

 ## Membership
-For 2023 the annual membership subscription is set at
+For 2023 the annual membership subscription is set at:
 - £26.25 for Adults (18+)
 - £16.45 for Juniors (8-17).